rushichandavale/flight-booking/README.md

   - Add, edit, delete flights (e.g., Pune to Mumbai, 50 seats, 12 booked).
   - View, search, and filter all bookings.
 - **Bonus Features**:
-  - Interactive flight path map using ArcGIS.
+  - Interactive flight path map using openlayers.
   - Responsive design for mobile, tablet, and desktop.
   - Robust error handling for invalid inputs and API failures.
 - **Data Persistence**: LocalStorage for flights and bookings.